tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 1. Where/when in the compiler pipeline do we insert and remove these type refinements?
 1. Do we need to refine after *every* conditional?

+## When to insert type refinements

+* When building SSA: easy, let the SSA-building do the heavy lifting
+* When optimizing SSA: need some mechanism to do the operand-use rewrites for you
+  * Why not "just" use union-find?

+## Complicated-looking papers

+## Which conditionals

+## In other compilers

+* Cinder
+* ZJIT
+* Graal

+## Aside: "separation logic" for e.g. HeapObject upgrade